 Criterion 3.1 Forests and other ecosystems are not converted GSTC Outcome Activities do not contribute to deforestation or the conversion of forests or other natural ecosystems.
 3.1.1 Primary forests and natural ecosystems are not degraded or converted to other land uses after 31 December 2020.
-3.1.2 Natural forests and ecosystems are not converted to other land uses after 31 December 2020.
+3.1.2 Natural forests and ecosystems are not degraded or converted to other land uses after 31 December 2020.
 3.1.3 Where degradation or conversion of forests or other ecosystems has taken place within the previous 10 years, restoration activities are implemented to compensate for ecosystem loss. ~

-Criterion 3.2 Forests and other ecosystems are not converted GSTC Outcome Activities are conducted to avoid degradation and to ensure the resource's long-term productivity. < 3.2.1 Legal requirements related to management and tourism activities in forests and/or other natural ecosystems are complied with. ✓ 3.2.2 Natural resources are managed to ensure long-term conservation of the forests and natural ecosystems used for tourism activities. ~
+Criterion 3.2 Natural forests and other ecosystems are not degraded GSTC Outcome Activities are conducted to avoid degradation and to ensure the resource's long-term productivity. ∀ 3.2.1 Legal requirements related to management and tourism activities in forests and/or other natural ecosystems are complied with. ✓ 3.2.2 Natural resources are managed to ensure long-term conservation of the forests and natural ecosystems used for tourism activities. ✓

-Criterion 3.3 Ecosystems and biodiversity values are identified and protected GSTC Outcome Ecosystem and biodiversity values are identified, maintained and enhanced, subject to the precautionary approach, in alignment with the HCV Networks Guidance 2 . < 3.3.1 Legal requirements related to the conservation of biodiversity, preservation of natural sites, protection of threatened and/or endangered species and the environment are complied with. ~ 3.3.2 Ecosystem and biodiversity values within the area of operations are known, and support is provided for their protection, management and/or enhancement through engagement with relevant stakeholders, affected parties and experts. ~ 3.3.3 Ecosystem and biodiversity values within the area of operations are managed to maintain or enhance their ecological functions, services, species and structural complexity. ~ 3.3.4 Wildlife species are not harvested, consumed, displayed, sold or traded, except as part of a regulated activity that ensures that their use is sustainable, and in compliance with local and international laws. ~
+Criterion 3.3 Ecosystems and biodiversity values are identified and protected GSTC Outcome Ecosystem and biodiversity values are identified, maintained and enhanced, subject to the precautionary approach, in alignment with the HCV Networks Guidance . ~ 3.3.1 Legal requirements related to the conservation of biodiversity, preservation of natural sites, protection of threatened and/or endangered species and the environment are complied with. ~ 3.3.2 Ecosystem and biodiversity values within the area of operations are known, and support is provided for their protection, management and/or enhancement through engagement with relevant stakeholders, affected parties and experts. ~ 3.3.3 Ecosystem and biodiversity values within the area of operations are managed to maintain or enhance their ecological functions, services, species and structural complexity. ~ 3.3.4 Where applicable, rare, endangered or protected animal and plant species are identified and their populations are protected, maintained and/or enhanced. ~ 3.3.5 The introduction of invasive species is avoided, and already present invasive species are controlled as possible. ~ 3.3.6 Legal requirements related to the harvesting, collection and trade of CITES species are complied with. ✓ 3.3.7 Wildlife species are not harvested, consumed, displayed, sold or traded, except as part of a regulated activity that ensures that their use is sustainable, and in compliance with local and international laws. ~

-2 HCV Network: Common Guidance for the Management and Monitoring of HCV
+&lt;sup>2 HCV Network: Common Guidance for the Management and Monitoring of HCV